Master of Arts in Psychology

 This program welcomes:

-- Students with a bachelor’s degree in any field, including those who graduated years ago
+- Students with a bachelor’s degree from a related field, including those who graduated years ago

 - Professionals already working in human services who want additional training